dmentipl/dotfiles/README.md

 # dotfiles

-> dotfiles for macOS (and Linux) machines with nix
+> dotfiles for macOS machines with nix

 ## Description

-This is a set of dotfiles and installation scripts appropriate for machines running macOS (and Linux) using [nix](https://nixos.org/) and [home-manager](https://github.com/nix-community/home-manager).
+This is a set of dotfiles and installation scripts appropriate for machines running macOS using [nix](https://nixos.org/) and [home-manager](https://github.com/nix-community/home-manager).

 A small caveat: these files are useful to me, i.e. [@dmentipl](https://github.com/dmentipl); they *might* also be useful to you.